 (5) If a member is absent for more than 180 days, and the absence is terminated by apprehension, a court-martial is the most likely scenario.

 Keep in mind that the above are not hard-and-fast rules.
-They are simply my general observations over recent years.
 As I mentioned earlier, the individual who makes the ultimate decision as to how military offenses are processed is the commanding officer of the unit where the member is assigned after return to military control.